Kandeel4411/RESTful-Flask-Resource/README.md

 This is a bare-bones example of a Flask application providing a RESTful API for a campaign resource.

 The entire application is contained within the `app.py` file.

-*Note: this was my first time building a RESTful API and using the Flask framework so the quality might not be upto the best standards, in addition to time-constraints due to my final exams starting at the 25th*
 # Prequisites

 Must have python3.6+ installed.